|

 Lowering: 1-3″+ (Extreme Low kits available)

 BC Racing is a popular coilover choice for many different cars.
-The starting price around $1,085 is about as good as it gets for such a complete kit with so much customization available.
+The starting price of around $1,085 is about as good as it gets for such a complete kit with so much customization available.
 The most popular BC Racing coilovers are the BR-series as they’re the cheapest option.
 BC offers much more aggressive kits if you’re looking for even more capability.

 That’s not the say the standard WRX BR-series coilovers aren’t already awesome.
-It’s a mono-tube shock design with 30-clicks of compression & rebound adjustment.
+It’s a mono-tube shock design with 30 clicks of compression & rebound adjustment.
 All great stuff for performance and handling.
 The kits even include front camber plates, and optional rear plates where applicable.
 Awesome stuff at this price point.

 3) WRX KW Coilovers